cloud-bulldozer/scale-ci-deploy/docs/ocp4_aws.md

 Default: `60`
 Sleep duration between each iteration in cerberus monitoring.

+### KUBE_API_REQUEST_CHUNK_SIZE
+Default: `250`
+Large requests will be broken into the specified chunk size to reduce the load on API server and improve responsiveness while retrieving node and pod status in cerberus.

 ### DAEMON_MODE
 Default: `true`
 Iterations are set to infinity which means that the cerberus will monitor the resources forever.

+### DATABASE_PATH
+Default: `/tmp/cerberus.db`
+Path where cerberus database needs to be stored.

+### REUSE_DATABASE
+Default: `false`
+When enabled, cerberus database is reused to store the failures.

 ### CERBERUS_ENABLE
 Default: `false`